Fawn Hall

-Fawn Hall (born c.
-1959) is a former secretary to Lieutenant Colonel Oliver North who gained fame for her role in the Iran–Contra affair by helping North shred confidential documents.
+Fawn Hall (born September 4, 1959) is a former secretary to Lieutenant Colonel Oliver North who gained fame for her role in the Iran–Contra affair by helping North shred confidential documents.
 On August 27, 2025, Hall and North were married.

 Early life

-Born in Annandale, Virginia, Hall graduated from Annandale High School in 1977.
+Born September 4, 1959, in Annandale, Virginia, Hall graduated from Annandale High School in 1977.
 She began working part-time in a clerical position for the United States Navy, beginning in January 1976 while she was in high school.
 After graduating, she began working full-time for the Navy at the Pentagon.
 In 1987, Hall lived in Annandale, with her mother and stepfather.